bsplku/ISL_RSA_DigitObject_Visual/README.md

 # ISL_RSA_DigitObject_Visual
 * These are the Python codes for our representationsl similarity analysis (RSA) for handwritten digits and naturalistic objects between human and CNN.

-Please cite this work as follows:
+Please cite this work as follows: <br>
 Neural representations of the perception of handwritten digits and visual objects from a convolutional neural network compared to humans, Juhyeon Lee; Minyoung Jung; Niv Lustig; Jong-Hwan Lee, Dec 12, 2022, Human Brain Mapping, Accepted

 ## Sample data: